 Once an application is submitted, USCIS schedules a biometrics appointment to collect an individual's fingerprints, photograph, and/or signature.
 Working with the Federal Bureau of Investigation, USCIS verifies identity and conducts background and security checks.
 After the background check is completed and the application has been reviewed, USCIS schedules an in-person interview with USCIS officers to determine the applicant's eligibility to naturalize.
 The interview includes both an English and a civics test to assess the applicant's ability to speak, read and write the English language and knowledge of U.S. government and history.
-If applicants fail either test at the initial interview, they can be retested in the portion they failed between 60 and 90 days from the date of the initial interview.
-Finally, once USCIS approves the applicant must attend a ceremony and take the Oath of Allegiance to the United States, at which point they become U.S. citizens.
+If applicants fail either test at the initial interview, they can be retested in the portion they failed between 60 and 90 days from the date of the initial interview.30 Finally, once USCIS approves the application for naturalization based on meeting the requirements set forth in the INA, the applicant must attend a ceremony and take the Oath of Allegiance to the United States, at which point they become U.S. citizens.31